postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 ## Using a custom proxy for requests

 Postman enables you to configure a custom proxy configuration that directs Postman to forward your HTTP or HTTPS requests through a proxy server.
 This will route all requests sent by Postman through a proxy server of your choosing.

+Turn **custom proxy** _on_ if you want to direct the requests from Postman go through a custom proxy server.
+Turning it off will direct the requests to not use the proxy server.

 1. Postman is the client that sends a request through the selected proxy.
 1. The proxy server sends the request to the server.